mihan-pro/Get_CanvasPicture_chromeExtention/README.md

 **CanvasPicture Scraper**

-it's simplest Google Chrom extension to help you get image from all Canvas elements on Web Page.
+it's simplest Google Chrom extension to help you get image from all Canvas elements on a Web Page.

 information about installing the extension is available in Russian below